 Lunchtime came around quickly after a two-hour practice and with nothing around the tennis venue whatsoever, players were ordering food to be delivered.
 None of which was I was going to be able to stomach and be back on the court in an hour’s time in the heat.
 I found some plain steamed rice and a banana and made up another half bottle of my delicious vanilla-flavoured Free Soul protein shake.

-I realised pretty quickly that it was going to be a long week in tough conditions, as the humidity was high and the temperature was getting up to around fourty degrees most days.
+I realised pretty quickly that it was going to be a long week in tough conditions, as the humidity was high and the temperature was getting up to around forty degrees most days.
 Four girls had already retired from the qualifying event due to cramping and heat illness and another five retired from matches throughout the main event with similar problems.
-I played nine matches that week, and stuck to my routine of a diet based around oats, rice and my trusty Free Soul Protein.
+I played nine matches that week and stuck to my routine of a diet based on oats, rice, and my trusty Free Soul Protein.

 I recovered well each day, taking an additional two scoops in a shake after each match and 1-2 shakes at breakfast and/or lunch and we found a mall in the evening for a relatively normal dinner.
 I have no doubt that my recovery was optimised by using Free Soul Protein to ensure my protein requirements were met in a difficult environment, and also ensured that I didn't get sick or low in key nutrients and minerals for hydration.

 When I'm home in London, I add it to Bircher muesli that I make the night before for breakfast, I sprinkle it into smoothies, and I mix it into coconut or almond milk to make iced coffee or recovery drinks after long training sessions.